-Emily Schoen Branch is an American choreographer, director, and educator living and working in Seattle.
+Emily Schoen Branch is an American choreographer, dancer, and educator living and working in Seattle.

 Artist Statement